ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 -   Hacking or cheating (see below).

-## What are considered cheating?
+## What is considered cheating?
-The rules say that any form of manipulation of the client such as score hacking, macro-enabled full-combo sequences, auto-aim and anything else that plays the game for the player.
+The [rules](/wiki/Rules) say that any form of manipulation of the client such as score hacking, macro-enabled full-combo sequences, auto-aim and anything else that plays the game for the player.

 This is a one-strike rule.
-Cheaters will be banned on their first offence for an indefinite amount of time.
-The team may decide to lift their ban if they successfully appeal.
+Cheaters will be restricted on their first offence for an indefinite amount of time.
+The team may decide to lift their restriction if they successfully appeal.

-## I have been banned for cheating.
+## I have been restricted for cheating.
 I didn't cheat!
 osu! uses automated metrics combined with manual confirmation.

-The team never places an incorrect ban for cheating.
-Before they take any action, they make sure it is 100% certain that you cheated.

-## My friend has been banned for cheating!
-They definitely wouldn't cheat!
-You are wrong!
-We understand that you trust your friends, but you will have to believe the team.
-Punishments aren't issued unless there is sufficient evidence to support the decision.
-Whether or not they have cheated, it shouldn't affect your friendship!
+If you don't know why you are restricted, contact [accounts@ppy.sh](mailto:accounts@ppy.sh).

 ## Prove that I/they were cheating!
 Tell us how you know!
-The team cannot say on how can they prove.
+The team will not provide any proof.
 Giving away the countermeasures would make them useless in further detecting cheaters.

 ## I'll make a video to prove my innocence!
-Sorry but if you have been banned, they are already 100% sure you are cheating.
-A video will not help.
+Sorry but if you have been restricted, they are already 100% sure you are cheating.
+A video will not help because even these can be also doctored.

 ## I found someone who is definitely cheating.
 I can tell by their replay/score!
 What should I do?